-With MetricFire you can setup notifications for alerts easily using the Alerts API, and the notifications can go directly to your favorite messaging apps.
-MetricFire supports notifications for alerts in email, Slack, PagerDuty and more.
+With MetricFire you can set up notifications for alerts easily using the Alerts API, and the notifications can go directly to your favorite messaging apps.
+MetricFire supports notifications for alerts in email, Slack, PagerDuty, and more.
 This article will focus on how to set up a notification for an alert in Slack, so you can become aware of any major issues and prevent disasters.
 We will use MetricFire's product, Hosted Graphite.
-Get onto the Hosted Graphite free trial so you can follow the steps in this blog on your own.
+Get onto MetricFire's free trial so you can follow the steps in this blog on your own.

 To get Slack set up as our notification channel, we need to use a webhook.
 Webhooks might look like an API, but they are a little different.
 They are pretty much URLs that receive data from a service.
-We want Hosted Graphite to send alert data to Slack, so that Slack can post an automated message when an alert goes off from Hosted Graphite.
-On Hosted Graphite’s Documentation you can see links on how to setup the webhook.
-This article will show how to setup Slack’s webhooks.
+We want Hosted Graphite to send alert data to Slack so that Slack can post an automated message when an alert goes off from Hosted Graphite.
+On MetricFire’s Documentation, you can see links on how to set up the webhook.
+This article will show how to set up Slack’s webhooks.

 Setting up the webhook

-First we will get our Slack channel setup for receiving payload data from our alert system on Hosted Graphite.
+First, we will get our Slack channel set up for receiving payload data from our alert system on MetricFire.
 Click "Add more apps" in the left side menu on Slack's main page.
 Search for "incoming webhooks" and then add it.

-It should take you to a page where you can specify which channel you want to send the alerts to.
+It should take you to a page where you can specify which channel you want to send the alerts.
 After selecting and adding your channel, you should get to a page that has your Slack webhook URL.

 Select our text messaging service, which is Slack, give it a name, and finally add the webhook URL.

 The next and last step is to link our Alerts to our new Slack Notification Channel.
 On Hosted Graphite, go to Alerts -> Alerts -> Add Alert.

 You can verify a graph image by clicking Check Metric Graph next to the green button.